 Why You Should Trust Us

-When it comes to baby-related gear and toys, BabyGearLab has the expertise and knowledge (thanks to nearly a decade of testing) to help recommend products to meet your needs.
+BabyGearLab has the expertise and knowledge (thanks to nearly a decade of testing) to help recommend products to meet your needs when it comes to baby-related gear and toys.
 Leading our review is Molly Bradac, Senior Review Editor, and nanny with over 14 years of experience.
 Each product in our review was researched, purchased, and rigorously tested hands-on to find the best and identify key differences through side-by-side comparison.

 Analysis and Test Results

 To evaluate performance, we put each kids' bandage to the test.
-We wore them for an extended period to assess how they handle real-life activities (handwashing, showering, swimming, and physical activity), along with a side-by-side comparison to evaluate the size, material, and comfort.
+First, we wore them for an extended period to assess how they handle real-life activities (handwashing, showering, swimming, and physical activity), along with a side-by-side comparison to evaluate the size, material, and comfort.

-Some bandages use fabric and others use plastic; both materials have pros and cons.
-Fabric bandages tend to have more flexibility, which can make them more comfortable to wear, but after water exposure, they can feel wet to the touch and take longer to dry.
+Some bandages use fabric, and others use plastic; both materials have pros and cons.
+For example, fabric bandages tend to have more flexibility, making them more comfortable to wear, but after water exposure, they can feel wet to the touch and take longer to dry.
 On the other hand, plastic bandages may not feel damp after water exposure, but they do not offer as much stretch.